liamzdenek/goody-application/memory-bank/progress.md

 None at this time - project is in planning phase.

 ## Next Immediate Action
-Start with NX workspace initialization and shared types package creation.
+Implement backend Lambda functions using the shared types package.
+Start with API handler using serverless-http.